Swiss International Air Lines Flight 1885

-Swiss International Air Lines Flight 1885 (LX1885/SWR1885) was a scheduled international passenger flight operated by Swiss International Air Lines from Bucharest Henri Coandă International Airport in Bucharest, Romania, to Zurich Airport in Zurich, Switzerland.
-On 23 December 2024, the Airbus A220-300 experienced an engine failure at FL400 (40000 feet), leading to smoke entering the cabin.
+Swiss International Air Lines Flight 1885 was a scheduled international passenger flight operated by Swiss International Air Lines from Bucharest Henri Coandă International Airport in Bucharest, Romania, to Zurich Airport in Zurich, Switzerland.
+On 23 December 2024, the Airbus A220 experienced an engine failure at FL400 (40000 feet), leading to smoke entering the cabin.
 An emergency landing was performed at Graz Airport, Austria, and all 79 occupants were evacuated via emergency slides.
 One crew member was airlifted to a hospital in Graz and died on 30 December 2024, a week after the accident.
 This was the first fatal accident involving the Airbus A220 and Swiss International Air Lines.

 Aircraft

 The aircraft involved was a 7-year-old Airbus A220-300, manufactured in 2017, and registered as HB-JCD.
 It was powered by two Pratt & Whitney PW1524G-3 engines.

 Accident

 The Airbus A220 is powered by the Pratt & Whitney PW1500G series of high-bypass geared turbofan.
-Despite being highly efficient, the family is also known for its troublesome operational history with widespread reliability issues and in-flight failures.

 The aircraft had an engine failure at FL400 (40000 ft) en route to Zurich, which led to smoke entering the cabin.
 The flight was forced to divert to Graz Airport.
 At 16:33 UTC, the flight emergency landed at Graz, and all 79 passengers and crew members were evacuated using the emergency slides.
 Twelve passengers and five crew members received medical attention.
 Two cabin crew members were still in the hospital by 27 December, and on 30 December, a week after the accident, the airline announced that one of the crew members had died.